UberLambda/Ares/README.md

 - **Fiber-based task-parallel system as described by [Naughty Dog](https://www.gdcvault.com/play/1022186/Parallelizing-the-Naughty-Dog-Engine)**.
   Most of the design decisions were made with this in mind.
-- Full rendering backend abstraction (command queue) and an implementation over OpenGL 3.3
+- **Full rendering backend abstraction (stateless command queue)** and an implementation over OpenGL 3.3.
+  Similar to how [Sokol](https://github.com/floooh/sokol) is implemented, drawcalls are sorted to minimize state changes (ex. rebining textures).
 - Full modularity, separation between game and engine code, and [entity-component-system design](https://github.com/skypjack/entt)
 - Filesystem abstraction similar to [PhysicsFs](https://icculus.org/physfs/)